 We soon started collaborating with these farming communities, sharing their heirloom corn varieties and traditions with top restaurants around the world.
 Masienda was born.

 Today, Masienda proudly partners with hundreds of traditional farmers to grow, source and offer the highest quality single-origin ingredients.
-We continue to collaborate with chefs to develop in-house, specialty masa programs for their restaurants, while also working to create thoughtful resources, tools and value-added products to lead a new standard for masa quality, preparation and consumption.
+We continue to collaborate with chefs to develop in-house, specialty masa harina programs for their restaurants, while also working to create thoughtful resources, tools and value-added products to lead a new standard for masa quality, preparation and consumption.

 Frequently Asked Questions